svivianl/tweeter/README.md

 * When a user clicks a tweet's "Like" button, the "Like" count is updated
 * Only logged-in users may "like" tweets, and they may not "like" their own tweets

+## Known issues

+* Compose button needs to be vertical centered